-TheraSphere® (radioembolisation) is a low toxicity, targeted liver cancer therapy that consists of millions of tiny glass microspheres containing radioactive yttrium-90.
-The glass radioactive microspheres (a mean diameter of 20-30 micrometers – about a third of a width of a human hair) are delivered directly to the liver tumours.
+TheraSphere® (radioembolization) is a low toxicity, targeted liver cancer therapy that consists of millions of tiny glass microspheres containing radioactive yttrium-90.
+The glass radioactive microspheres (a mean diameter of 20-30 micrometers – about a third of a width of a human hair) are delivered directly to the liver tumors.

 Your doctor injects TheraSphere® into the hepatic artery of your liver through a small flexible tube known as a catheter.
-The tiny radioactive glass microspheres flow directly into the liver tumour via its own blood vessels and become permanently lodged in the small blood vessels of the tumour.
-The radiation destroys the tumour cells from within the tumour, with minimal impact to the surrounding healthy liver tissue.
-The radioactive microspheres will continue to emit radiation over the course of several weeks after TheraSphere® treatment, and radiation levels will decrease to insignificant levels.
-TheraSphere® treatment is commonly referred to as transarterial radioembolisation (TARE) or selective internal radiation therapy (SIRT).
+The tiny radioactive glass microspheres flow directly into the liver tumor via its own blood vessels and become permanently lodged in the small blood vessels of the tumor.
+The radiation destroys the tumor cells from within the tumor, with minimal impact to the surrounding healthy liver tissue.
+The radioactive microspheres will continue to emit radiation over the course of several weeks after TheraSphere® treatment and radiation levels will decrease to insignificant levels.
+TheraSphere® treatment is commonly referred to as transarterial radioembolization (TARE) or selective internal radiation therapy (SIRT).

-TheraSphere® treatment is typically a procedure that does not require extensive hospitalization.
-It is well tolerated by patients, with side effects that are normally milder than with many other liver cancer treatments.
-Because the procedure is directed to the liver tumour, there is minimal impact to non-targeted tissue.
+TheraSphere® treatment is typically an outpatient procedure that does not require hospitalization.
+It is well tolerated by patients, with side-effects that are normally milder than with many other liver cancer treatments.
+Because the procedure is directed to the liver tumor, there is minimal impact to non-targeted tissue.
 After treatment, most TheraSphere® patients are eligible for further therapeutic options because the procedure does not block the vessels of the liver.

 TheraSphere® treatment has some common side effects, including mild to moderate fatigue, pain and nausea and may occur throughout the first week after treatment.
 Physicians describe these symptoms as similar to those of the common flu.
 Some patients may experience loss of appetite and temporary changes in liver blood tests.